JohnCoene/marker/README.md

 Run the app above with `marker_demo()`.

-🚨 Remember to always include `use_marker` at the top of your shiny UI.
+🚨 Remember to always include `useMarker` at the top of your shiny UI.

 ``` r
 library(shiny)